sungminkg/sungminkg.github.io/_pages/research.md

 **2) Trustworthy Multi-Agent Reasoning**
 Multi-agent collaboration offers a promising way to enhance reasoning and decision reliability by enabling models to interact, debate, and verify one another’s responses.
 I aim to explore uncertainty-aware guidance strategies that allow multiple agents to reason collectively and generate safe and interpretable answers.
 Ultimately, I seek to design trustworthy agent systems that can operate in high-stakes domains, capable of abstaining from answers when uncertain, performing self-evaluation, and engaging in dynamic, context-aware reasoning.

-**3) Trustworthiness in Multimodal Models**
+**3) Trustworthiness in Multi-modal Models**
-Multimodal models integrate diverse information sources such as text, image, audio, and video, yet it is difficult to trace where uncertainty originates and how it propagates across modalities.
+Multi-modal models integrate diverse information sources such as text, image, audio, and video, yet it is difficult to trace where uncertainty originates and how it propagates across modalities.
 I am interested in understanding how confidence arises within these systems and how different modalities contribute to final predictions.
-By decomposing multimodal representations and analyzing hidden activations and attention maps, I aim to improve the interpretability and reliability of multimodal reasoning systems.
+By decomposing multi-modal representations and analyzing hidden activations and attention maps, I aim to improve the interpretability and reliability of multi-modal reasoning systems.

 ## 🔬 Research Experiences